 How to order whiskey like a pro.

 How to order whiskey like a pro.
 Not sure if you love hanging out at a bar like me, but have you noticed how to order whiskey over your years?
 We asked mixologist Chris Powers, Whiskey Master, and Bartender, at the award-winning Jet Nightclub at the Mirage in Las Vegas.

-Let’s admit it – ordering whiskey can be a little daunting, especially for those who don’t go out often.
-I once heard someone ordered a rye and a whiskey.
+Let’s admit it – how to order whiskey can be a little daunting, especially for those who don’t go out often.
+I once heard someone ordered rye and a whiskey.
 The bartender didn’t even ask a question.
 It would have been so confusing for me if I was the one serving their drinks!

 When the night’s young and the bar-goers keep coming in, the busy bartender can only take so much pressure.